KumoCorp/kumomta/docs/tutorial/kumomta_day_1.md

 1) Spin up an AWS t2.xlarge (or larger)instance (or any server with at least 4vCPUs, 16Gb RAM, 300Gb Hard Drive*)

 *This may sound large, but this is typical for a million/month sender.
-If you really just want to "kick tires", this can be built on a 1CPU, 2GB RAM, 10GB Drive.
+If you really just want to "kick tires", this can be built on a 1CPU, 2GB RAM instance with 10GB Drive - most of that is for OS.

 2) Install Rocky linux 9